 If you are new to sewing, you might be wondering "What are the basic sewing machine stitches I will need to use to get going on my first project?"
 Well, there are 2 sewing machine stitches you will definitely need and many more that are nice to have.
-Here I will show you which which as the best sewing machine stitches for your sewing.
+Here I will show you which are the best sewing machine stitches for your sewing.

 Sewing Machine Stitches Tutorial

 Different brands and models of sewing machines can vary enormously in what they offer.

 When you go to purchase your first machine, your instinct will be to try and get the model that offers the most sewing machine stitches.
 But in reality, you won't need or use many of them.

-The 5 most common sewing machine stitches you will use are:
+The 5 most common types of sewing machine stitches you will use are:

 - Straight Stitch